vaiciits/elva-yii/README.md

 Exposed only `backend` due to development device limitations.
 Otherwise all frontend would have been in `frontend`.

 Used singular and plural forms for frontend and API endpoints respectively.

+## Bussines logic

+Manager has employees that have tasks in the same object.